jfroelich/rss-reader/src/content-filters/color-contrast-filter/readme.md

+// Filters inperceptible text nodes from a document
+// @param document {Document}
+// @param matte {Number} optional, the base color to use for composition
+// @param min_contrast_ratio {Number} optional, the minimum contrast above which
+// content is perceptible

 The color contrast filter removes text nodes with a text-color to background-color contrast ratio that is less than or equal to the given minimum contrast ratio.
 If no contrast ratio is given then a default contrast ratio is